 As was described briefly in the opening of this post, a major gifts officer is a leader of an organization's major giving efforts.

-In practice, that means that a major gift officer identifies and seeks out major out major gifts as they are defined by the given nonprofit's current fundraising status.
+In practice, that means that a major gift officer identifies and seeks out major gifts as they are defined by the given nonprofit's current fundraising status.
 For example, a major gifts officer at a small nonprofit that is new to major giving might be in charge of all gifts over $3,000, whereas at some of the more developed institutions, like large universities, major giving might be anything over $125,000.

 Major giving is housed in the development department of an organization, and therefore, major gifts officers most commonly report to the chief development officer or someone of a similar level.
 When a major giving program is in an advanced stage, the nonprofit might even have a major giving team.
 In that case, the major gifts officer(s) would report to the director of major giving.